borgius/localrag/README.md

 #### 0. (Optional) Choose/prepare your embedding model

 - Default: `Xenova/all-MiniLM-L6-v2`
-- Offline/local: set `ragnarok.localModelPath` to a folder containing Transformers.js-compatible models (each model in its own subfolder).
+- Offline/local: set `localrag.localModelPath` to a folder containing Transformers.js-compatible models (each model in its own subfolder).
 The tree view will list those models alongside curated ones; click any entry to load it.
 - When you change the embedding model, existing topics keep their original embeddings—create a new topic if you need to ingest with the new model.

 #### 1. Create a Topic